AndersDeath/diary2/000-current.md

 # 18 April - Tuesday - Yerevan - 201 days of immigration

 I had two interview today.
 The first one was with Shift company from France.
 The second one was with Metro company from Germany.
 Both of them were quite interesting.
 Also I had a long conversation with drsmile people.
 I don't know if I will have some cool continuation with them.
+Anyway it was positive for me.